-Visitors are welcome to stroll around the Station's building, external exhibits, or its Station Art Park at leisure to fully take in the fabulous array of attractions on offer... and all for FREE!
+Visitors are welcome to stroll around the Station's building and grounds at leisure to take in the fabulous array of attractions on offer...and all for free!
 Or you can simply sit back and relax in the Station's Café Bistro with its warm welcome and friendly atmosphere.